Voxelum/minecraft-launcher-core-node/packages/installer/README.md

 The `ForgeInstaller.install` will do all of them.

-The `ForgeInstaller.installByInstallerPartial` will do 2 and 3.
+The `Installer.installByProfile` will do 2 and 3.

-If you want to just do step 3, you can use `ForgeInstaller.diagnose` and find which libraries is break and use `ForgeInstaller.postProcess` to handle it.

 ### Install Java 8 From Mojang Source